JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

     Routes are grouped based on a common path.
 You don't have to specify the `route` path as a `String`.
 Instead, the `path` from the `ShoppingListItem` model is used.
 The code behaves as follows:
-     * A `get` request to the model's path (`/shoppingList`) responds with the whole shopping list
+    * A `get` request to the model's path (`/shoppingList`) responds with the whole shopping list.
     * A `post` request to the model's path (`/shoppingList`) adds an entry to the shopping list.
     * A `delete` request to the model's path and a provided `id` (`shoppingList/47`) removes an entry from the shopping list.

     > You can receive objects directly from requests and respond to requests with objects (and even lists of
     > objects) directly.
 Because you've set up `ContentNegotiation` with `json()` support earlier, the objects marked
     > as `@Serializable` are automatically turned into JSON before being sent (in case of a GET request) or received
     > (in case of a POST request).
     >
     {type="note"}

-2. Check if everything is working as planned.
-Restart the application, head over to [`http://localhost:9090/shoppingList`](http://localhost:9090/shoppingList), and validate that the data is properly served.
+2. Check to ensure that everything is working as planned.
+Restart the application, head to [`http://localhost:9090/shoppingList`](http://localhost:9090/shoppingList), and validate that the data is properly served.
 You should see the example items in JSON formatting: